freignat91/agrid/README.md

 # Next versions

-- retrieve meta data associated to a file (for now meta data is only stored)
-- manage internal files versioning to allow to update and read a file (and its meta data) at the same time
 - allows two (several) agrid clusters to connect one to each other by a given number of shared node connections creating this way an agrid meta cluster able to store and retrieve files with guaranty they have been replicate in each clusters.
 - use agrid meta-cluster to handle geo-cluster replication if each agrid cluster is hosted in different data centers and allow storage and retrieval taking automatically in account such data-center replication.
 - Allow any meta-cluster topologies, an agrid meta-cluster in the same region interconnected with another agrid meta-cluster on another region for instance, opening capacity to have a very large number of nodes engage in the storage/retrieve process,but still having a clear hierarchical usage of them (an optimized usage similar to a virtual quadtree)

 ## License